Old Glory

 Old Glory is a nickname for the flag of the United States.
-The original "Old Glory" was a flag owned by the 19th-century American sea captain William Driver (March 17, 1803 – March 3, 1886), who flew the flag during his career at sea and later brought it to Nashville, Tennessee, where he settled.
+The original "Old Glory" was a flag owned by the 19th-century American sea captain William Driver (March 17, 1803 – March 3, 1886).
+He flew the flag during his career at sea and later brought it to Nashville, Tennessee, where he settled.
 Driver greatly prized the flag and ensured its safety from the Confederates, who attempted to seize the flag during the American Civil War.
-In 1922, Driver's daughter and niece claimed to own the original "Old Glory," which became part of the collection of the Smithsonian Institution, where it remains at the National Museum of American History.
+In 1922, Driver's daughter and niece claimed to own the original "Old Glory", which became part of the collection of the Smithsonian Institution, which remains at the National Museum of American History.

 History of the original "Old Glory"

 Captain William Driver was born on March 17, 1803, in Salem, Massachusetts.
 At age 13, Driver ran away from home to become a cabin boy on a ship.

 At 21, Driver qualified as a master mariner and assumed command of his own ship, the Charles Doggett.
 In celebration of his appointment, Driver's mother and other women sewed the flag and gave it to him as a gift in 1824.
 It was believed that while leaving the harbor, the Captain unfurled his new flag, calling out "Behold Old Glory."
 With this flag flying over his ship, Driver went on to have a colorful career as a U.S. merchant seaman, sailing to China, India, Gibraltar, and the South Pacific.
 He participated in the tortoiseshell trade and knew some Fijian.
 In 1831, while voyaging in the South Pacific, Driver's ship "was the sole surviving vessel of six that departed Salem the same day."
-In Tahiti, where they withdrew because of illness, Driver picked up the 65 descendants of the mutineers of HMS Bounty and brought them back to Pitcairn Island.
-(A noteworthy act that helped publicize Driver's nickname for the flag.)
+In Tahiti, where they withdrew because of illness, Driver picked up the 65 descendants of the mutineers of HMS Bounty and brought them back to Pitcairn Island (a noteworthy act that helped publicize Driver's nickname for the flag).
 Driver was convinced that God saved his ship to rescue the islanders.

 Driver was deeply attached to the flag, writing: "It has ever been my staunch companion and protection.
 Savages and heathens, lowly and oppressed, hailed and welcomed it at the far end of the wide world.
 Then, why should it not be called Old Glory?"

 Driver retired from seafaring in 1837 after his wife Martha Silsbee Babbage died from throat cancer.
 Driver was 34-years-old and had three young children.
 He settled in Nashville, Tennessee, where his three brothers operated a store.
 Driver remarried the next year to Sarah Jane Parks, a Southerner with whom he had several more children.
 Driver took his flag to Nashville, flying it on holidays, rain or shine.
 The flag was so large that he attached it to a rope from his attic window and stretched it on a pulley across the street to secure it to a locust tree.
 Driver worked as a salesman and served as vestryman of Christ Episcopal Church.